AndrewBrownK/krusty-kache/README.md

 ----

 I've added some tentative dependencies, but I've got to go to sleep for the night.
 I'll pick this up tomorrow.

+---

+Implementation plan:
+- Get a web server with GET/POST/DELETE running
+   - test it using curl
+- Hook up the web server to the map
+- tag 1.0.0
+   - this version is MVP of homework
+   - everything beyond is an exercise in fun
+- Add some tests in Rust, and also measure performance
+- tag 1.0.1
+- add command line options and/or other configuration
+   - number of threads
+   - limit to key size
+   - limit to value size
+- tag 1.1.0
+- Implement reaction to resource limitations
+   - number of cache entries limit
+   - memory usage limit (if there's an easy way to measure this)
+- tag 2.0.0